Inside Out

 Every child is different — this is guidance, not a rule.

 The film explores complex emotional concepts like sadness and fear, which may be abstract for younger children.
-The narrative involves a journey through unfamiliar mental landscapes, requiring a degree of cognitive maturity.
+The narrative's focus on a significant life change and the emotional journey of the protagonist requires a level of maturity for comprehension.

 Content Safety Breakdown